danielthomas-econ/schelling_income_model/idea_sketch.md

 ### concerning things
 looking at the distribution of income brackets, it looks roughly uniformly distributed until the higher income levels. i think directly doing probs = np.array(percentiles)/100 and using probs as a cdf could be the cause

+\>  Correlation with Bidding Success: Analyze the correlation between an agent's c_term and their success rate in winning bids for socially desirable neighborhoods (i.e., neighborhoods where q_diff is high).
+You should find that agents with lower c_term values (due to high current rent burdens) are less likely to win bids, even for neighborhoods that would make them happy.

+The Constraint: Because most agents desire higher-income neighbors, and there are inherently few high-income individuals, it becomes a competitive, zero-sum game for these desirable neighbors.
+Not everyone can achieve their high x% threshold for "better" neighbors, leading to the observed 1-x happiness convergence.
+The "proportion of the population that can realistically achieve this preference" is limited by the availability of the desired income brackets.

+### things to test in the model
+\> test the model without income brackets and see if that gives us more realistic results
+\> test with +-1 income bracket instead of >= income bracket too